MadeByRaymond/randomStringGenerator/README.md

 ## LICENSE

-node-randomstring is licensed under the MIT license.
+random-string-generator is licensed under the MIT license.